nicklauskim/hello-world/README.md

 # hello-world
-First repository, from tutorial
+First repository, for tutorial

-My name is Nick
+My name is Nick, and this is my first repository from a tutorial on how to use Github.